 If doctors suspect a kidney filtering disorder (based of the results of urinalysis), they usually do blood tests to evaluate kidney function and sometimes a kidney biopsy Kidney biopsy Site-specific biopsies and cell sampling are also used in the evaluation of people with suspected kidney and urinary tract disorders.
 (See also Overview of the Urinary Tract.)
 A kidney biopsy... read more .
 Blood tests for sickle cell disease Sickle Cell Disease Sickle cell disease is an inherited genetic abnormality of hemoglobin (the oxygen-carrying protein found in red blood cells) characterized by sickle (crescent)-shaped red blood cells and chronic... read more may be needed in people of African or Mediterranean descent who are not known to have the disease.

-In men who are 50 or older, doctors usually measure the level of prostate-specific antigen (PSA) Diagnosis Prostate cancer begins in a small area of the prostate gland, an organ found only in males.
+In men who are 50 or older, doctors usually measure the level of prostate-specific antigen (PSA) Diagnosis Prostate cancer begins in the prostate gland, an organ found only in males.
 The risk of prostate cancer increases as men age.
-Symptoms, such as difficulty urinating, a need to... read more in the blood.
+Symptoms, such as difficulty urinating, a need to urinate frequently... read more in the blood.

 Treatment of Blood in Urine